HefeiQ/hefeiq.github.io/_news/CIKM-19.md

 inline: true
 ---

-I joined [the 28th ACM International Conference on Information and Knowledge Management (CIKM 2019)](http://www.cikmconference.org/) as a Program Committee (PC) Member.
+I joined [the 28th ACM International Conference on Information and Knowledge Management (CIKM 2019)](http://www.cikmconference.org/) as a Program Committee Member.